Tips and Tricks for Writing HIPAA Compliant Applications

 The following HIPAA rules protect patient data while allowing the industry to adopt new technologies to improve the quality of patient care.

 This rule sets limits and conditions on access to patient data.
-It also gives patients rights to examine or obtain a copy of their health records and to request changes.
+It also gives patients the right to examine or obtain a copy of their health records and to request changes.

 This rule requires appropriate physical, technical, and administrative safeguards to ensure the integrity, security, and confidentiality of ePHI (electronic protected health information).